If you want to do your bit to help lower emissions, your home loan is a great place to start.

 Bank Australia Clean Energy Home Loan

 One of the first green home loans to be introduced with the above criteria in mind, Bank Australia introduced its Clean Energy Home Loan in January 2020 in a joint effort with the CEFC.
-This loan offers a 40-basis point (0.4%) discount to eligible borrowers who buy or build homes which achieve a minimum of 7-stars.4
+This loan offers a 30-basis point (0.3%) discount to eligible borrowers who buy or build homes that achieve a minimum of 7-stars.4

 “This green home loan will fill a gap in the market, giving builders and new home buyers a financial incentive to adopt sustainable design principles from the start of the project,” CEFC CEO Ian Learmonth said at the time.